atubak400/Docker-Essentials/README.md

 ![node app.js](./img/10.png)

-17. You can now go to any laptop, virtual machine or container and download(pull) my image and runn my application.
+17. You can now go to any laptop, virtual machine or container and download(pull) my Hello Docker image and run my application successfully.

 ![node app.js](./img/11.png)